Locations:

 Lying on your side while giving birth works well, even if you’re receiving an epidural.
 It’s also Stiltner’s favorite birthing position because it:

-• Allows you to push with your knees closed, which helps open your lower pelvis.
+• Allows you to push with your knees closed, which helps open your lower pelvis

-• Takes pressure off the perineum and causes less tearing.
+• Takes pressure off the perineum and causes less tearing

-• Tends to be very comfortable.
+• Tends to be very comfortable

 “There’s no downside to giving birth while lying on your side,” she adds.
-“And many people find it creates an intimate experience because they can face their partner while delivering the baby.”
+“And many find it creates an intimate experience because they can face their partner while delivering the baby.”

 4. Hands and knees